anderssv/the-example/doc/fakes.md

 It is quite simple really.
 Almost anything can be faked with a HashMap[[1](../src/test/kotlin/fakes/ApplicationRepositoryFake.kt)][[2](../src/test/kotlin/fakes/UserNotificationFake.kt)].
 Sometimes you need other solutions.

 Unlike Mocks you don't really need a library.
-Just implement the interface you are faking, and put, update and fetch to/from the HashMap.
+Just implement the interface you are faking, and put, update and fetch to/from the HashMap. :rocket:

 Sometimes the choice of "primary key" (the key in the hashmap) can be a bit awkward, and implementing SQL like searches in a DbRepoFake can be weird.
 But it is all worth it.